-The most common causes of audio not working after an SSD upgrade are drivers, corrupted operating systems, and hardware issues.
+The most common causes are drivers, corrupted operating systems, and hardware issues.
 Sometimes, this error occurs due to a software conflict.
-So, before we get into the solutions, you need to know the exact reason for this error.
+So, before we get into the solutions, you need to know the exact rent.

 Audio Driver Issue: Sometimes, new storage requires a new configuration.
 You must also install software and drivers when buying a new SSD.